pulumi/pulumi-hugo/themes/default/content/blog/pulumi-watch-mode-with-rust/index.md

 recent contributions to the library to address this or a path to removing the cgo dependency, I had to find another library.

-The strongest candidate was [fsnotify](https://github.com/fsnotify/fsnotify).
+The strongest candidate was the [fsnotify library](https://github.com/fsnotify/fsnotify).
 This library supported the platforms required, did not require cgo, and supported cross-compilation.
 It did lack recursive directory watching, though the repository listed it as a planned feature.
 However, in August the maintainer archived the repository and stepped down from maintenance.
 Though contributors stepped up